CloudCannon/base-jekyll-template/_posts/2018-10-31-unlocking-vocabulary.md

 type: Document
 ---

 Vocabulary will unlock when you've proven your knowledge of the kanji through Reviews.
 For example, unlocking the vocabulary word 左右 requires both the kanji 左 and 右 to be at "Guru" status.
 When a vocabulary word unlocks, it will appear in your Lessons queue.
-To do them, simply click on "Lessons."
+To do them, simply click on "Lessons" in the menu.

 ## Vocabulary Lessons